learnbyexample/tpyo_revealo/README.md

 #### Why?

-* Saw couple typos while reading a fantasy book and wondered why weren't they caught
+* Saw couple of typos while reading a fantasy book and wondered why weren't they caught
 * Felt like a good mini-project to improve my Python and programming skills

 <br>